 The Campus Advocate may provide a variety of services to victims of crime including assistance with the following:

 - Information on victim rights

 - Referral to campus and community resources

-Anyone in the Washburn community is encouraged to contact the victim advocate if they feel they need assistance.
-Even if the crime victimization you experienced happened away from campus or many years ago, you are still welcome to contact the Advocate.
+Anyone in the Washburn community is encouraged to contact the Campus Advocate if they feel they need assistance.

-Who can receive services from the Victim Advocate?
+Who can receive services from the Campus Advocate?

-What can you expect from the Victim Advocate?
+What can you expect from the Campus Advocate?

 When meeting with the victim advocate you can expect to receive empathy, compassion, and confidential support.